-a) Deferred payment from the Special Court of Sierra Leone: on 29 March 2006, the ICC received a request from the President of the Special Court of Sierra Leone (Special Court) to provide temporary assistance with regard to the provision of courtroom and detention services and facilities and support for the conduct of the trial of Charles Taylor.
+&lt;sup>a) Deferred payment from the Special Court of Sierra Leone: on 29 March 2006, the ICC received a request from the President of the Special Court of Sierra Leone (Special Court) to provide temporary assistance with regard to the provision of courtroom and detention services and facilities and support for the conduct of the trial of Charles Taylor.
 After consultations with the Bureau of the Assembly of States Parties, the ICC agreed to provide the services and facilities on condition that full payment in advance would be made before services are rendered.
 Based on this decision, the ICC and the Special Court signed a Memorandum of Understanding (MOU) on 13 April 2006 regarding the administrative arrangements between the two Courts.

 Following this agreement, the Special Court made advance payments to the ICC to cover its expenditures.
-The amount of ε 356,870 is the balance of the advance payments received from the Special Court less the expenditures incurred by the Special Court as at 31 December 2008.
+The amount of €356,870 is the balance of the advance payments received from the Special Court less the expenditures incurred by the Special Court as at 31 December 2008.

-- b) Repatriation grant liability: The accounting for repatriation grants has been adjusted in 2008 to increase financial statement transparency.
-The Repatriation Grant Liability has been subdivided into Provision for Repatriation Grant Accrual of €2,844,505 and Repatriation Grant Liability of €197,433 under Other Accounts Payable.
-The distinction being that the Repatriation Grant Liability refers to amounts owed to staff as of 31 December 2008 who have already left the Court and the amounts are therefore due and payable.
-The Repatriation Grant Accrual refers to amounts earned by eligible employees as at 31 December 2008 but are not payable as at 31 December as the staff are still employed by the Court.
-The same subdivision is made for 2007 (as restated) into Provision for Repatriation Grant Accrual of €2,312,677 and Repatriation Grant Liability of €151,890 under other Accounts Payable. - 4.17.
-Contingency Fund: the amount of €9,168,567, representing the cash surplus for the 2002-2003 financial period, had been credited to establish the Contingency Fund in accordance with part B of resolution ICC-ASP/3/Res.4.
-The fund had not been used in 2008. - 4.18.
-Reserve for unpaid assessed contributions: an amount of €252,464, being the amount of outstanding assessed contributions for prior financial periods (Schedule 1), is deducted from the cumulative surplus to derive the cash surplus for 2007 for distribution to States Parties (Schedule 4).
+- 4.17 Contingency Fund: the amount of ⊕,168,567 representing the cash surplus for 2002-2003 financial period had been credited to establish the Contingency Fund in accordance with resolution ICC-ASP/ICC/Res.4 (b).
+The fund had not been used in 2008. - 4.18 Reserve for unpaid assessed contributions: an amount of €252,464, being the amount of outstanding assessed contributions for prior financial periods (Schedule 1), is deducted from the cumulative surplus to derive the cash surplus for 2007 for distribution to States Parties (Schedule 4).